AnonymerNiklasistanonym/ControllerInputVisualizer/README.md

 **If you use modern browsers you need to create a static web server in the repository**:

 - Python 3: `python3 -m http.server 8000 --bind 127.0.0.1` (then visit `http://127.0.0.1:8000/` in your browser)

+## TODO

+- Add missing buttons
+- Create button for debug view
+- Add visualization profiles (`Firefox-Xbox-One`, `Chrome-XBox-One`) to allow not recognized controllers to still be rendered and make a visualization work for other browsers
+  - The profiles need to have checks like the length of axis and button arrays to not crash the page